WPC's 50th Anniversary!

-Join us to celebrate 50 years of working for peace and justice at our 50th Anniversary Celebration and Reunion on Saturday, May 4th, 2013!
+Thank you to everyone who joined us at our 50th Anniversary Celebration and Reunion on Saturday, May 4th, 2013!

-Click here to RSVP for the dance party.
+Click here to see a celebratory short video of the party.

 Click here to donate in honor of our 50th anniversary.
-Thanks!
+Thank you!

 Did You Know?